For Information Regarding the

 - Based on this initial screening, if VDS intake personnel do not consider the referral to be a viable candidate, VDS administration contacts the referring LEA with the details and attempts to assist the referring LEA by recommending possible alternative placement options.

-- If it appears that VDS may be an appropriate educational placement for the referred candidate, a member or members of the VDS intake team conducts the pre-admission interview/evaluation and tour, answers questions from the student and/or family and/or LEA, then prepares a summary report outlining recommendations regarding the appropriateness of the referral and whether VDS has sufficient space in an appropriate classroom and with an appropriate peer group to fully implement the referred candidate’s IEP.
+- If it appears that VDS may be an appropriate educational placement for the referred candidate, the VDS intake team conducts the pre-admission interview/evaluation and tour, answers questions from the student and/or family and/or LEA, and prepares a summary report outlining recommendations regarding the appropriateness of the referral and whether VDS has sufficient space in an appropriate classroom and with an appropriate peer group to fully implement the referred candidate’s IEP.
 Again, on occasion VDS intake personnel may seek permission to observe the candidate in his/her current school placement before making a final decision regarding student admission to VDS.

 - If the decision is not to offer to enroll the candidate, VDS administration notifies the LEA in writing of the decision, supplies the LEA with the details, and attempts to assist the referring LEA by recommending alternative placement(s).